Functional Distribution Networks (FDN): Limitations

 \section{Limitations}

-FDN’s input-conditioned \emph{weight} stochasticity, like similar stochastic layers, can overfit spurious cues if $\beta$ is too small or the prior is too loose; careful KL scheduling and priors are important.
-LP-FDN samples weights layer-by-layer, adding latency vs.\ a deterministic pass; sampling at test time also incurs a compute/latency trade-off with $K$.
-Our study focuses on regression: extending to classification requires discrete predictive mixtures and calibration beyond CRPS (e.g., ECE/Brier).
-Finally, while our Hypernetworks are lightweight, scaling to very deep backbones may benefit from structured or low-rank generators and variance-temperature/floor controls, particularly to address under-scaling on oscillatory OOD.
+FDN’s input-conditioned \emph{weight} stochasticity, like other stochastic layer designs, can overfit spurious cues if $\beta$ is too small or the prior is too loose, making careful KL scheduling and prior choice important.
+LP-FDN samples weights layer-by-layer, introducing additional latency relative to a deterministic forward pass; test-time sampling also incurs a compute–latency trade-off with the number of Monte Carlo samples $K$, though we keep $K$ small in our experiments.
+Our study focuses on low-dimensional regression with tabular datasets and modest network backbones; extending FDN to high-dimensional inputs (e.g., images), deeper architectures, or structured outputs will likely require additional engineering, such as low-rank or adapter-style hypernetworks and tighter capacity control.
+On the calibration side, FDN can under-scale variance in highly oscillatory OOD regimes (e.g., the sine task), and the current design does not explicitly enforce frequency-aware or spectral robustness.